Backstage

 Key Capabilities

-1. Create New Deployments
+1. Create New Environments

-Parameterized deployment using Blueprint properties
+Parameterized environment using Blueprint properties

 Automated orchestration handled entirely by Bluebricks